top of page

 ”You are certain?”
 I ask.

-Somehow, I was glad to get confirmation of it, not that I was surprised.
+Somehow, I was glad to get confirmation of it - not that I was surprised.
 She is Tom’s daughter, but we hadn’t been certain would it go like this.
-As far as we know, the curse has always followed the line of the firstborn sons.
+As far as we knew, the curse has always followed the line of the firstborn sons.
 At least Hallie would never be at sea.
-Not in a way her father, or our father, or his father.
+Not in the a way her father, or our father, or his father.
 But what would it mean for her?
 I did not need to see Alex’s face to know that he had been thinking the same.

 ”At least I'm glad for that.”
 I said.